 - has a significantly greater difficulty in learning than the majority of others of the same age, or 16

-- has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions .
+- has a disability that prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

-The SEN Team and the Pupil and Family Support Team oversee the provisions and interventions we have in place for all our pupils at Staynor Hall.
+The Pupil Support Team oversee the provisions and interventions we have in place for all our pupils at Staynor Hall.
 Along with the Senior Leadership Team, they monitor the effectiveness of provision through observations and data analysis and provision will be adjusted as required to ensure pupils are fulfilling their full potential.
-Children will always be supported to engage in activities available to pupils who do not have SEN.
+Children will always be supported to engage in activities available to pupils who do not have SEND.

 We work closely with individuals and other agencies to help us identify the right support for each child, including: